coop-deluxe/sm64coopdx/docs/c/sections/growing_arrays.md

 struct GrowingArray *gGrowingArrayExample = NULL;
 ```

 You then need to find a spot to initialize this growing array.
-Look for an initialization function that works for the code you are modifying and throw the initialization for the array there.
+Look for an appropriate place in your code to init the array, and call `growing_array_init` there.

 You can initialize a growing array using the function